Buying a House You Can’t Afford

-If the conditions of your financing look like a trail mix of mortgages (e.g., first mortgage, second mortgage, interest only, adjustable rate, extended term, and a balloon payment), that is a significant indicator that you cannot afford the home you are looking to buy.
+If the conditions of your financing look like a trail mix of mortgages (e.g., first mortgage, second mortgage, interest only, adjustable rate, extended term, and a balloon payment - although these payments are more common to commercial real estate), that is a significant indicator that you cannot afford the home you are looking to buy.

-There are many programs designed to help homebuyers with their down payments and closing costs.
-While these programs are intended to remove the barriers to homeownership as well as stimulate the housing economy, what’s meant to be a help isn’t always.
+Many programs are designed to help homebuyers with their down payments and closing costs.
+While these programs are intended to remove the barriers to homeownership as well as stimulate the housing economy, they don't always work out that way.

-If you are not prepared for the financial aspects of purchasing and owning a home, getting into one before you are ready or getting into one you could not afford without the assistance will do you more harm than good.
+If you are not prepared for the financial aspects of purchasing and owning a home—that is, getting into one before you are ready or getting into one you could not afford without the assistance—that will inevitably result in more harm than good.

 You’ve done your due diligence and used a mortgage payment calculator to figure out that you can fit the new payment into your budget.
 There’s no wiggle room, but you feel you can “make it work.”

-Keep in mind, the cost of homeownership goes way beyond your mortgage.
+Keep in mind that the cost of homeownership goes way beyond your mortgage.
 In addition to your monthly payment, you'll need to cover the costs of maintaining and upgrading your home and property.
-And you'll need to be able to handle the unexpected — a broken appliance, a leaky roof, or the many additional expenses that come with owning a home.
+And you'll need to be able to handle the unexpected: a broken appliance, a leaky roof, or the many additional expenses that come with owning a home.

 Avoid Making a Decision You’ll Later Regret

 Because purchasing a home is such a significant decision, make sure you are approaching it with a clear head.
-Do not get so get caught up in the emotion of owning a home that you are blind to the reality of the situation you are entering.
+Don't get too get caught up in the emotion of owning a home that you are blind to the reality of the situation you are entering.

-Ideally, your team of professionals will guide you to the best decision for you.
-But your mortgage broker and real estate agent might have their own mortgages to pay, and may steer you in a direction that benefits them.
-You will need to be the one to realistically review your options and choose what is best for you.
+Ideally, your team of professionals will guide you to the best decision.
+But your mortgage broker and real estate agent might have their own mortgages to pay and may steer you in a direction that benefits them.
+You need to be the one to realistically review your options and choose what is best for you.